yangchuansheng/plone.docker/docs/index.rst

     That means if your container fails or you start,stop or restart all data will be gone.

-    In order to avoid that please make sure sure that you read our docs about :ref:`data_store`.
+    In order to avoid that please make sure sure that you read our docs about :doc:`Data management <manage_data>`.